 Keeping you informed is a top priority at Marshfield R-1 School District.
-That's why we have adopted the BlackBoard Notification Service, which will allow us to send a telephone or e-mail message to you providing important information about school events or emergencies.
-We use BlackBoard to notify you of school delays or cancellations due to inclement weather, as well as remind you about various events, including report card distribution, open house, field trips, etc. In the event of an emergency at school, you can have peace of mind knowing that you will be informed immediately by phone.
+That's why we have adopted the BlackBoard Notification Service, which will allow us to send a telephone or e-mail message to you providing important information about school events or emergencies., as well as remind you about various events, including report card distribution, open house, field trips, etc. In the event of an emergency at school, you can have peace of mind knowing that you will be informed immediately by phone.